Health + Wellness

 No two people are exactly alike,and neither are any two relationships, whether platonic, romantic, sexual or a combination.
 Knowing and defining your relationship status is important not just for your dating app profile, but also so you and your partner or partners are on the same page for what you want and can expect from each other.

-What are Different Types of Relationships?
+Different Types of Intimate Relationships

 What is Monogamy?